BogdanDIA/wireless_link/README.md

 # wireless_link
-This is an experiment with a long range links in 2.4 Ghz and 5.x Ghz
+This is an experiment with long range links in 2.4 Ghz and 5.x Ghz.